 - If you want to skewer someone, use parody.
 But don’t go half-way.
 Your humor should be so obvious that no one can reasonably read it as a statement of fact.

-- Add the standard disclaimer to fiction pieces.
+- Add the standard book disclaimer to fiction pieces.
 “This book is a work of fiction.
 Any resemblance to actual events or persons, living or dead, is entirely coincidental.”

 - If you are fictionalizing true events by adding scenes and dialogue, take a look at my last post about the right of publicity.
 Make sure you add a disclaimer such as “This work is based upon real events.
 Certain events, dialogue and characters were created for the purposes of fictionalization.”